Ayacucho massacre: Army opens fire on protesters

-The first death occurred in Ñahuinpuquio and after hearing initial reports of civilians being killed by the armed forces, protesters set fire to a local Public Ministry building in the area.
-One of those killed, 51-year-old Edgar Prado, was seen on video being shot in the chest by troops while trying to assist an injured protester.
-20-year-old José Luis Aguilar Yucra – whose great-grandmother was killed by Shining Path and great uncle forcibly disappeared by Peruvian troops during the internal conflict in the 1980s – tried to take shelter from military gunfire he encountered while returning home from work, but was shot in the head and killed.
-He had not participated in the protests.
+Despite clearing the airport, troops were seen firing dozens of rounds at individuals seeking cover in a park into the evening.
+At 5:54 pm, 51-year-old Edgar Prado was seen on video being shot in the chest by troops while trying to assist an injured protester.
+Christofer Michael Ramos Aime, 15, was killed around 6:35 pm after being shot in the back while attempting to cross the street; the bullet tore through his right scapula and exited his left arm.
+Moments later, 20-year-old José Luis Aguilar Yucra—whose great-grandmother was killed by Shining Path and great uncle forcibly disappeared by Peruvian troops during the internal conflict in the 1980s—tried to take shelter from military gunfire he encountered while returning home from work, but was shot in the head and killed; he had not participated in the protests.
+After hearing initial reports of civilians being killed by the armed forces, protesters set fire to a local Public Ministry building in the area.